TonyKelly12/Full-Stack-Portfolio-Web-Page/README.md

 # Full-Stack-Portfolio-Web-Page
 My Portfolio

-Run the index.html in your browser to preview page.
+Run the index.htmlin your browser to preview page.
+The index.html is located in the "run" folder